shaneholloman/fabric/data/patterns/suggest_pattern/user.md

 Review contract to identify stipulations, issues, and changes for negotiation.

+### check_falsifiability

+Evaluate whether claims, definitions, and arguments are falsifiable and can be proven wrong.

 ### compare_and_contrast

 Create comparisons table, highlighting key differences and similarities.